MurphyAdam/excerpta/server/notes.md

 if you keep getting a HyperlinkedRelatedField needs a request context even after changing your serializers to be using ModelSerializer and PrimaryKeyRelatedField (your UserSerializer), check if the fiedls list of your meta class has a 'url' property, if so, remove it.

+## unfixed

+Refused to execute script from 'http://localhost:3000/worker-css.js' because its MIME type ('text/html') is not executable, and strict MIME type checking is enabled.

 #Notes